vherolf/serial-tui/README.md

-# serial-tui
+# serial-worker-tui
-serial monitor tui with textual
+A serial tui for reading and writing with textual

 ## serialtester